CSC510-2015-Axitron/project2/README.md

 #### (5) Number of People Commenting on an Issue

-We felt that communicating on issues was an important part of team cohesiveness and involvement, and we felt that having a low number of people commenting on any particular issue would be an interesting data point to have.
+We felt that communicating on issues was an important part of team cohesiveness and involvement, and we felt that whether a low or high number of peple commented on any particular issue would be an interesting data point to have.
 In SQL, we can discover the number of unique (non-repeated) users commenting on any particular issue with:
 ```SQL
 select issueID, count(distinct user) from comment group by issueID;
 ```